 I was returning home from the office on my motorcycle when a pedestrian hailed me for a lift.

-Now, I consider myself to be a good Samaritan; in school I was a Boy Scout and it had been ingrained in my mind that I should try to do a good turn every day.
+Now, I consider myself to be a Good Samaritan; in school as a Boy Scout it was ingrained in my mind that I should try to do a good turn every day.
 On that particular day no opportunity had presented to me till that moment to do a good turn.
 So, when the man hailed me, I was more than happy to stop and offer him a lift.
-This was a decision which I regretted later!
+This was a decision I regretted later!

-Within a few minutes, on being quizzed by the man, I had told him my name, my address, where I worked, my family background, when did I purchase the motorcycle, what was its mileage, how much salary I earned, ....... almost everything about myself.
-The man, a complete stranger at that, found nothing improper in asking me personal questions.
+While riding I prefer to keep my mouth shut and devote my whole-hearted attention to the road.
+But my pillion rider was a conversationalist who, it seemed, liked to talk.
+Within a few minutes, on being quizzed by the man, I told him my name, my address, where I worked, my family background, when had I purchased the motorcycle, what was its mileage, how much salary I earned… almost everything about myself.
+The man, a complete stranger at that, thought nothing improper about asking me personal questions.

 His incessant questioning was irritating me; I wanted to stop the vehicle and ask him to get down.
 But a Boy Scout cannot leave a task unfinished; I had offered him a lift and it was my duty to convey him to his destination.
 So, although not wanting to, I made a supreme effort to tolerate his chatter, and rode on.

 "It must be boring to drive if you don't have someone to talk to," he commented.

 I thoroughly disagreed with him, but good manners required that I nod my head in agreement.
 I did likewise.

 "It must be a very pleasant ride for you today since you have me to give you company," he said.

 Pleasant!
 The ride was sheer torture!
 But, again, good manners required I nod my head in agreement, and I did so.

 By then, we had almost reached his destination.